angelikaziolkowska/VCG-Vickrey-Clarke-Groves-Mechanism/README.md

 # VCG-Vickrey-Clarke-Groves-Mechanism
-Currently includes only the first part of VCG which calculates the outcomes.
-Next part, calculating payments for bidders might be added later.
+Currently includes only the first part of VCG.
+The function which maximizes sum of players utilities (Social Welfare).
+Coming up: payment function for each player.

 Based on Algorithmic Game Theory book.